Vinith-Krish/Vinith-Krish/README.md

 # 💫 About Me:
-A student pursuing My Bachelor's in ECE <br> Data Science and AI enthusiast
+A student pursuing  Bachelor's in ECE <br> Data Science and AI enthusiast

 ## 🌐 Socials: